 Who says learning only happens in a classroom behind a desk?
 The brave students in Diane Coppage's English 112 class piloted a new style of Information Literacy instruction: Library Scavenger Hunt.
 Armed with iPads, a QR reader app and Pinterest, students roamed the library and performed crucial infanswered a variety of questions.
 They found books... … Continue reading NEW: Library Scavenger Hunt

 If you have a Facebook account, you might be interested in adding us to your fan pages.
 You can see who else thinks we're great as well as see and post photos, be notified of upcoming events, search for items in our catalog via WorldCat, and more.
-Feel free to start discussions, and be sure to check out our latest events!
+Feel free to start discussions, and be sure … Continue reading Become our fan on Facebook!

 Online journal Slate Magazine recently posted an article discussing these two top open forum "reference" sites.
 Yahoo!Answers is described as "every middle-school teacher's worst nightmare on the Web" but still remains "the juggernaut in its field."
 Why?
 How does Wikipedia stack up in comparison?
 Read this article from Slate Magazine.
 What do you think?